exercism/elm/exercises/practice/leap/.approaches/introduction.md

 isLeapYear : Int -> Bool
 isLeapYear year =
   let
-    divisbleBy number =
+    divisibleBy number =
       modBy number year == 0
   in
-    if divisbleBy(400) then
+    if divisibleBy(400) then
-      return True
+      True

-    else if divisbleBy(100) then
+    else if divisibleBy(100) then
-      return False
+      False

-    else if divisbleBy(4) then
-      return True

     else
-      return False
+      divisibleBy 4
 ```

 An if expression is not as concise, but is [easier to describe][describable-code].